-The diversity that makes coastal British Columbia so intriguing to so many also makes it so difficult to manage sustainably.
+The diversity that makes coastal British Columbia so intriguing to so many also makes it so difficult to manage sustainably for many Nations.
 With 40,000 islands ranging from rocky outcrops to demi-continental monoliths and spanning over 25,000 kilometers of shoreline, keeping a finger on this multiplicity of landscapes can feel akin to dipping your toes into the Strait of Georgia to determine the water temperature of Haida Gwaii.

 Thankfully this diversity is present not just in the land but also in the communities who care for and depend on it for their wellbeing.
 Over 70 First Nations have traditional territory in these waters and have served as stewards over them since time immemorial.